alamehan/nice-list/README.md

   * [Zero to Mastery](https://zerotomastery.io/) - Help you advance your career, get hired and succeed at some of the top companies.

 * Coupon Hunter
+  * [Tutflix Coupon](https://tutflix.io/forums/udemy-coupon/) - A place where you can learn any course online.
   * [OzBargain](https://www.ozbargain.com.au/tag/udemy-course) - Hunting community, coupon codes and freebies.
   * [Freebies Global](https://freebiesglobal.com/) - Latest freebies, courses, coupons & deals.
   * [Disc Udemy](https://www.discudemy.com/language/english) - The only website where expired courses are deleted.